radek-sprta/mariner/CONTRIBUTING.md

 The `_parse` method is the hard part.
 You have to parse the results page for relevant information, such as torrent name, torrent URL, magnet link etc. and return it as a list of Torrent objects from the torrent module.
 Mariner uses BeautifulSoup library for parsing HTML.
 You can find more information on its usage in the documentation [documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

-Optionally, you can provide the `aliases` class attribute. `aliases` is a list of alternative names, which can users use to refer to the plugins.
+Optionally, you can provide `aliases` class attribute. `aliases` is a list of alternative names, which can users use to refer to the plugins.
 An example would be the `PirateBay` module, which has the following aliases:

 ```python
 aliases = ['tpb', 'pb']